-Later, it was owned by King Matthias Corvinus, who gave it to his illegitimate son Korvin János in 1489.
+Later, it was owned by King Matthias Corvinus, who gave it to his natural son Corvin János in 1489.
 Matthias liked to visit Bajmóc and it was here that he worked on his royal decrees.
 He used to dictate them under his beloved linden tree, which is now known as the “Linden tree of King Matthias”.
-After his death, the castle became the property of the Zápolya family (also called Szapolyai).
-The Thurzós, the richest family in the northern Kingdom of Hungary, acquired the castle in 1528 and undertook its major reconstruction.
-The former fortress was turned into a Renaissance castle.
+He signed many documents there “sub tilia nostra Bajmocensi”.
+Let us note, that the tree was planted by Lord Csák Máté in 1301.

 Finally, the last famous castle owner from the Pálffy family, Count Pálffy Ferenc(1829-1908), made a complex romantic reconstruction from 1888 to 1910 and created today’s beautiful imitation of French castles of the Loire valley.
 He not only had the castle built but also was the architect and graphic designer.
-He utilized his fine artistic taste and love for collecting pieces of art.
-He was one of the greatest collectors of antiques, tapestries, drawings, paintings, and sculptures of his time.
+Hubert József, a Hungarian architect from Budapest was working closely with him.

 Pálffy utilized his fine artistic taste and love for collecting pieces of art.
 He was one of the greatest collectors of antiques, tapestries, drawings, paintings, and sculptures of his time in Hungary.
 There were 80 rooms and 365 windows in Bajmóc in 1889, and more than 6,000 pieces of artifacts were displayed in its collection.
 The castle burned down in 1945 but later it was nicely restored.